Sage/design-tokens/CONTRIBUTING.md

 ## Please no editing the data files directly

 Please note that while we welcome any suggestions for making a change to the design tokens themselves, we will not be accepting any pull requests that alter the contents of the data folder.
+The contents of data is automatically generated from the design files that act as the source of truth.

 ## Development